 - Telangiectasia - the small blood vessels within the treated area become more visible than normal

-- Pigment change - the skin at and around the treatment site may lighten or rarely darken colour, especially in dark-skinned people
+- Pigment change - the skin at and around the treatment area may lighten or rarely darken in colour, especially in dark-skinned people

 - Treatment may not be effective, or the condition may recur